“I don’t like lawyers, nannie.”

 Estate administration requires the executor of an estate to distribute assets, pay remaining debts, etc. to close an estate when someone dies.
-If someone has a will, they appoint someone to take this role on at their death, but if they die without a will, the courts appoint one.

 3. Find Someone Who Listens Well and Understands Your Vision

-Not only is this just common courtesy toward you as their potential client but also, the only way for an attorney to properly communicate your wishes through your estate planning documents is if they’re engaged and earnestly listening to what you have to say.
+Not only is this just common courtesy toward you as their potential client, but also, the only way for an attorney to properly communicate your wishes through your estate planning documents is if they’re engaged and earnestly listening to what you have to say.

 If they aren’t listening, they aren’t seeing you as an individual who needs an estate plan tailored specifically to you, they aren’t caring about your family, and they’ll do a subpar job drafting your documents.